D-Synowiec/PyDisk/README.md

 ## Deleter

-Idk if it should be in FileClass or directly in other class, to consider :)
+~~Idk if it should be in FileClass or directly in other class, to consider :)~~

-It would be nice to atleast tell me, that you're watching this repo :).
+Class with static methods